lohlar-cmd/bio539_finalproject/readme.md

 This project aims to:
 1. Evaluate genetic variability for FAW resistance across maize hybrids and environments.
 2. Identify promising hybrids that combine FAW resistance with high grain yield and desirable agronomic traits.
-3. Assess relationships between agronomic traits and FAW resistance.
+3. Assess relationships between agronomic traits and FAW resistance and
+4. determine the genetic performace of parents for grain yield and FAW resistance.

 The analysis uses statistical methods such as ANOVA, AMMI, correlation analysis, and regression modeling.
 Visualizations include violin plots, scatter plots, bar charts, and lollipop charts.